How to Use Accounts Payable and Disbursements Controls to Prevent Fraud at a Small Business

 In order to prevent fraudulent purchases, the person responsible for the accounts payable and disbursements function shouldn't have the ability to sign the checks or execute wires.
 By allowing one person to handle the entire process, you put yourself at great risk for fraud.
 Dual signatures should be required for checks over certain dollar limits.

 Monitoring by a Person with Adequate Knowledge

-Sam Addy is an Audit Shareholder at Lutz with over 17 years of experience.
-He has significant experience in providing accounting, auditing and consulting services to privately-held companies and employee benefit plans with a focus on the nonprofit, manufacturing, and technology industries.
+Sam Addy is an Audit Shareholder at Lutz.
+He began his career in 1999.
+He has significant experience in providing accounting, auditing, and consulting services to privately-held companies and employee benefit plans with a focus on the nonprofit, manufacturing, and technology industries.